natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Yak-1B.md

 It is recommended to avoid firing at ground targets due to the limited ammunition available for use against other planes.
 Remember that you do not reload in mid-air in Realistic Battle, so ammunition conservation is critical while closing the distance with the enemy before firing.
 Remember, fire only in short bursts to conserve ammunition and avoid jamming the guns.
 The great thing about the Yak's guns is that they are centre-line mounted.
 Guns mounted in the propeller shaft mean that you do not have to worry about convergence points, instead lead the target and snipe.
 The drawback is that you cannot spray the mark with a hail of bullets like most players tend to do.
 This plane and all the Yaks afterwards are about accuracy and skill necessary to handle this agile plane.
 Do not commit to head-ons, as the Yak-1B is rather fragile and the burst mass is not enough to reliably win these engagements.

 When landing, slow the aircraft to BELOW 300 km/h before lowering the landing gear!
-Many Yak pilots have ripped their fragile landing gear when descending too fast with them extended.
-The last thing all Yak pilots should know in Realistic Battles is never to climb higher than 3,000 m (at or below 1,000 m is preferred).
+Many Yak pilots have ripped their landing gear when descending too fast with them extended.
+The last thing all Yak pilots should know in Realistic Battles is preferably not to climb higher than 3,000m to 4000m (at or below 2,000 m is preferred).
 The Yak line of fighters was not built to fight at the higher altitudes, and the game is filled with much more capable aircraft in this respect.
-If you like B&Z or you prefer to climb high, but don't want to use the US or German planes, then use the MiG line or the LaGG/La line of fighters, as they have much better engines.
+If you like B&Z or you prefer to climb high, but don't want to use the US or German planes, then use the MiG line or the LaGG/La line of fighters, as they have better high altitude engines.
 The Yak is a dog-fighter.

 ===Tips from the Aces===

-* A Yak pilot can nullify all but the last "[[Yak-1B#Pros_and_Cons|Cons]]" below by staying below 2000 m, and keeping the throttle at 90% for AB, and 85% for RB/SB, or using MEC.
+* A Yak pilot can nullify all but the last "[[Yak-1B#Pros_and_Cons|Cons]]" below by staying below 2000 m, and keeping the throttle at 90% for AB, and 95% for RB/SB, or using MEC.
 * ''If the situation allows'', using in-cockpit view can often help with accuracy due to no parallax effect... meaning (hopefully) less of your precious shots wasted.
 * Flaps help with hard turns, but against most opponents, flaps will not be utilized much.
-Use flaps wisely, since flying at ~90% means a tiny bit less engine power to get back to speed after slowing down due to using flaps.
+Use flaps wisely, since flying at ~95% means a tiny bit less engine power to get back to speed after slowing down due to using flaps.
 However, don't hesitate to use flaps if the fight depends on it, it is easier to regain speed than to pay for a new plane!
 * Everything learned from the Yak-1B applies to all of the later Yaks.
 Mastering this plane will repay itself in gold later.

 ===Specific enemies worth noting===